 Sheet Pan Breakfast with Kale, Bacon & Hash Brown

 This Sheet Pan Kale and Bacon Hash Breakfast has all your favorite comfort-food ingredients but with an added bonus: kale.
 You can choose to opt out of this hardy green but if you’re wanting to add more vegetables to your diet – this is a great way.
 You can also swap kale with spinach or chopped chard, if kale is not your thing.
+The baking turns these nutritious greens into chips-like texture.

 It’s important to note that in order to achieve that crispy bacon, it has to be par-cooked first.
 Simply place it in a pre-heated oven for 15 minutes and while that’s cooking – prep your other ingredients.
 After this cooking time, I then remove the bacon and carefully pour out excess grease onto a half-pint mason jar to use for other recipes.
 Be sure to reserve a few tablespoons of the grease on the sheet pan for the hash brown and kale mixture.